kiokogit/incourage-test/README.md

 Load testing requires the  ```artillery``` package for more illustrative information and data Sample looad testing results are found in ```load_test_results.json``` file although there isnt much to decipher there without artillery acocunt.
 To easily visualize those very results, click this link: https://app.artillery.io/oofzhjhvaugmm/load-tests/twc5z_bwcwdpyjwg88jaq463qfmfat757ze_zk77
+Of course this will require an artillery account

 As per the results, the application has a load bearing capacity of less than 9% for concurrent requests.
 More than 85% of requests are queued and timeout, while about 1% of the requests are overridden by a connection reset.